Skip to Content

 Under Rocks and Logs

-1. Under sun-warmed flat rocks that retain heat
+1. Under large, flat stones that retain heat from the morning sun

 In Dense Vegetation and Bushes